 - COOPERATIVE ADVERTISING PROGRAM AND OTHER PROMOTIONAL PROGRAMS.
-If Purchaser is a reseller, it shall comply with the applicable Pearson cooperative advertising policy, if any, and other promotional or incentive programs that may from time to time be offered in connection with Purchaser's resale of the Merchandise.
+If Purchaser is a reseller, it shall comply with the applicable Pearsoncooperative advertising policy, if any, and other promotional or incentive programs that may from time to time be offered in connection with Purchaser's resale of the Pearson Products.
 If Purchaser is a wholesaler, it shall comply with the Pearson cooperative advertising policy which applies to wholesalers.
-For additional information regarding either the reseller or wholesaler cooperative policies, please contact your Pearson Education Sales Representative.
+For additional information regarding either the reseller or wholesaler cooperative policies, please contact your Pearson Education Sales Representative

 - COLLECTION FEES AND ACCELERATION.
 Purchaser shall be responsible for all attorneys' fees incurred by Pearson in collecting its receivables from Purchaser and for interest on all amounts past due at the rate of 10% per annum, but not to exceed the maximum rate allowable under law.
 Pearson retains the option to accelerate the entire indebtedness of Purchaser's account if Purchaser is late in making a payment to Pearson.

 - SOLVENCY.
-By ordering and accepting delivery of Merchandise, Purchaser represents to Pearson that Purchaser is solvent and will make payment in full and when due for such Merchandise in accordance with the invoice for such Merchandise.
-In the event that Purchaser orders and/or accepts delivery of any Merchandise while insolvent, Purchaser shall immediately return all such Merchandise to Pearson, and any and all Merchandise en route to Purchaser at such time shall be returned to Pearson immediately upon Purchaser’s receipt.
+By ordering and accepting delivery of Pearson Products, Purchaser represents to Pearson that Purchaser is solvent and will make payment in full and when due for such Pearson Products in accordance with the invoice for such Pearson Product.
+In the event that Purchaser orders and/or accepts delivery of any Pearson Products while insolvent, Purchaser shall immediately return all such Pearson Products to Pearson, and any and all Pearson Products en route to Purchaser at such time shall be returned to Pearson immediately upon Purchaser’s receipt.
 Events which shall be deemed to establish Purchaser's insolvency include but are not limited to the filing of a bankruptcy petition by or against Purchaser and/or Purchaser's admission of its inability to pay its debts when due.

 - DISCLAIMER OF WARRANTIES & INDEMNITIES.
-Merchandise is provided on an "as is" basis and all warranties and conditions, whether express, implied or collateral, including without limitation, any warranties of merchantability, fitness for use, data accuracy and non-infringement are hereby disclaimed.
-Pearson shall have neither liability nor responsibility of any kind arising in any manner hereunder or in connection with the Merchandise to any person or entity with respect to any loss or damage of any kind, nature or description, however caused.
+Pearson Products are provided on an "as is" basis and all warranties and conditions, whether express, implied or collateral, including without limitation, any warranties of merchantability, fitness for use, data accuracy and non-infringement are hereby disclaimed.
+Pearson shall have neither liability nor responsibility of any kind arising in any manner hereunder or in connection with the Pearson Products to any person or entity with respect to any loss or damage of any kind, nature or description, however caused.